 HtAG’s bedroom-level forecasts are currently using a beta model source, so expect these forecasts to be revised once the model is fine-tuned by our data science team.

 Since 2007, house price changes stayed in positive territory until the beginning of 2018.
 Since that date, prices have continued to fall in Blacktown and HtAG forecasts that this fall will continue until 2020.
 HtAG predicts that the rate of price falls will slow from a bottom of 6.62 percent at the beginning of 2020.
-However, prices will still be falling through that year, leading to a negative price change of 4.27 percent in 2021.

 The close-up heatmap of the Blacktown LGA shows a mixed picture in terms of market growth.
 Overall, the LGA showed a fall in the average price as 5.57 percent.
 However, some areas of Blacktown experienced price growth.
 The Mount Druitt area experienced price growth of 1.22 percent in Q4 2019.
 Dean Park, and Parklea also showed small price gains.
 The highest price growth in the house sales market occurred in Shalvey, which had a 2.48 percent price increase.